bitsharescrude/crude.ngn/README.md

 # Target users
 this token is meant for all bitshares users who wish to trade or transact with XBITS.NGN, but especially meant for the Nigerian bitshares community who can also withdraw the token as physical cash.
 # CRUDE.NGN
-XBITS.NGN will be a User Issued Asset (U.I.A), [N/B there will also be CRUDE.NGN as smartcoin in the future]
+CRUDE.NGN will be a User Issued Asset (U.I.A), [N/B there will also be CRUDE.NGN as smartcoin in the future]
 # U.I.A Parameters
 * Holders must be whitelisted (flag)
 * Disable confidential transactions (flag)